Anthony L. Burrow [curriculum vitae]

 Undergraduate Research Assistants

-Danielle Eder - Lab Manager
+Danielle Eder - Senior Lab Manager

-I am a junior majoring in Human Development, minoring in Business for Life Sciences, and Law & Society.
+I am a senior majoring in Human Development with a double minor in Business for Life Sciences and Law & Society.
 My academic interests revolve around exploring everyday human interactions, the law, and research.
 I am also a member of Phi Alpha Delta pre-law fraternity and President and Editor-in-Chief of Hopelessly Yellow at Cornell.
 My evolving research interests and experience include youth's sense of purpose, goal setting, and agency.
 I am looking forward to evaluating other factors impacting youth and their sense of self as they progress on their journey through life to promote well-being.

-Emma Gould
+Emma Gould - Junior Lab Manager

 Brooke Kivel